 The Significance of Kumbh Mela

 Let’s go back in the time of Gods and Demons, before mankind existed, and look into the story of ‘Samundra Manthan’.
 This story will help you understand why Kumbh Mela happens in the first place.

 As Amrita fell, the land at the said four places became divine and blessed with the rivers at each of these places becoming blessed, and it came to a belief that a dip in these holy rivers would rid people of all their sins and help them attain moksha.

-Since then, sadhus and the general public have been gathering there to take a dip around the auspicious dates starting Makar Sakaranti of each year.
+Since then, sadhus and the general public have been gathering there to take a dip around the auspicious dates starting Makar Sankranti each year.
 The gathering is so ancient that the exact date of its origin is unknown.

 Maha Kumbh is celebrated every 12 years in rotation at Prayagraj (the confluence of Ganga, Yamuna and Sarasvati rivers) Haridwar (Ganga river) Ujjain (Shipra river) and Nashik (Godavari river).